scare-scale/ScareScale/src/content/movie/sugar-mill-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /5saKQdU7JHNLmcLqVRmHGZ2Zj0E.jpg
+synopsis: "A group of young men and women who work as seasonal workers in a sugar factory face terror from the kingdom of demons where the factory is located.
+They must find out the cause of the demons' anger, before the terror ends their lives."
 ---
-A group of young men and women who work as seasonal workers in a sugar factory face terror from the kingdom of demons where the factory is located.
-They must find out the cause of the demons' anger, before the terror ends their lives.